-The Center for Engineering Concepts Development established a relationship with the Neilom Foundation and the School of Public Policy at the University of Maryland to offer a new course to introduce engineering students to the ideas of social change and social entrepreneurship through the intersection of concepts from both engineering and philanthropy.
+We have established a relationship with the Neilom Foundation and the School of Public Policy at the University of Maryland to offer a unique course to introduce engineering students to the ideas of social change and social entrepreneurship through the intersection of concepts from both engineering and philanthropy.
 The vision of the course is to inculcate an appreciation of the social change that Engineering creates, and how not only for-profit enterprises but also philanthropy and non-profits act as catalysts.
-Students will appreciate that there is more to Engineering than just Engineering and be inspired to use their skills and mindset to practice social entrepreneurship and pursue ideas that make a difference.
+Students appreciate that there is more to Engineering than just Engineering and be inspired to use their skills and mindset to practice social entrepreneurship and pursue ideas that make a difference.

 Fall 2016: Expanding our Reach

 For our third offering of this course we expanded our reach and welcomed both Mechanical Engineering students and Clark School students from all engineering disciplines.
 For the Fall 2016 semester students chose Assistive Technology as their subject of choice for the $10,000 Neilom Engineering for Social Change Grant.
 After reviewing 5 organizations through phone calls, site visits and much debate, they chose V-Linc, a Baltimore, MD nonprofit that develops custom assistive technology solutions for children with special needs in conjunction with engineering students and professional engineer volunteers.
 The organization used the funds to support their Designing the Future program and Custom Bike Clinics during 2017.

 Spring 2016: Expansion to College of Southern Maryland